-The present-day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political, and economic factors, but since the beginning of the Philippine civilization we may have one of the greatest challenges of all time; to learn about our identity and to achieve national unity.
+The present-day "Pearl of the Orient Seas" underwent a massive transformation in terms of Socio-cultural, political, and economic factors, but since the beginning of the Philippine civilization, we may have one of the greatest challenges of all time; to learn about our identity and to achieve national unity.

 Las Islas Filipinas under the

-รฑa which originated from San Joaquin, Iloilo.
+รฑa, which originated from San Joaquin, Iloilo.
 And we also have an affectionate dance, Cari

 During World War 2, the

-Over 3 centuries of Spanish settlement, over 4 decades of American rule, and over 3 years of Japanese occupation, we are left with painful memories of the past that haunts us even at the present time.
-We have embraced different cultures from foreign invasions, but we have struggled with our own identity of being a Filipino.
+Over 3 centuries of Spanish settlement, over 4 decades of American rule, and over 3 years of Japanese occupation, we are left with painful memories of the past that haunts us.
+We have embraced different cultures from foreign invasions, but we have struggled with our own Filipino identity.

 Today, foreign invasions have not ended yet.
 Trade wars are happening between economic giants from the East and the West.
 Religious wars are endless in different cities of the world.
-There is bullying of a bigger country over a dot in a map in the Pacific.
+There is bullying of a more enormous country over a dot on a map in the Pacific.

-We Filipinos may have a world-class spirit, a globally competitive people, but with the current trend of globalization, the desire to be different, having a colonial mentality, and being confused with our identity, then we might secretly be invaded by foreign entities already on this 21st century.
+We Filipinos may have a world-class spirit and a globally competitive people.
+Still, with the current trend of globalization, the desire to be different, having a colonial mentality, and being confused with our identity, we might secretly be invaded by foreign entities already in this 21st century.

 This day, June 12, 2019, marks the 121st anniversary of Philippine Independence.
 It's my first time celebrating a momentous event in the historical place of Rizal Park.
-To have witnessed the flag-raising ceremony on this day gave a glimpse of a nostalgic past and a vision of an uncertain future.
+To have witnessed the flag-raising ceremony on this day gave me a glimpse of a nostalgic past and a vision of an uncertain future.

 —to be a Filipino